 The ETF market grew from one fund in 1993 to 102 funds by 2002.
 By the end of 2009 nearly 1,000 funds were already created.
 According to ETFGI, there are now 5,000 ETFs trading globally.
 As the graphic below shows 2470+ of them are based in the U.S adding up to a 4.04T USD ETF AUM.

-The ETF success story and digital securities
+The ETF success story and security tokens

 So what was the reason for the massive growth of ETFs over the past three decades?
 The answer is clear: New technology allowed the creation of new investment products offering a wide range of benefits compared to their traditional counterparts.
 In contrast to costly, illiquid, and complicated mutual funds, ETFs offered new ways of passive investing.
 ETFs allowed tracking indexes by the use of computers.
 The graphic below captures some of the resulting benefits.
-As you might have noticed, this is, in essence, the digital securities story, but it took place 3 decades earlier with the technology of lower capabilities than available today.
+As you might have noticed, this is, in essence, the security tokens story, but it took place 3 decades earlier with the technology of lower capabilities than available today.

 Graphic created by InvestaX